miztiik/AWS-Demos/How-To/setup-beanstalk-python/README.md

-# Deploying a Flask Application to AWS Elastic Beanstalk
+# Deploy a Flask Application to AWS Elastic Beanstalk

 To follow this tutorial, you should have all of the Common Prerequisites for Python installed, including the following packages: